 Naturally, because gravy can be fairly durable when frozen, people wonder if gravy can be securely saved for later use.
 Is it possible to freeze gravy?

-Ladies and gentlemen, rest assured that sausage gravy can be perfectly exposed to frost without any bad results!
+Rest assured that sausage gravy can be perfectly exposed to frost without bad results!

 It is possible to freeze gravy, and it is also extremely simple.